exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 ```

 Please don't forget to substitute `EVENT_HUBS_NAMESPACE_CONNECTION_STRING` with
 your namespace connection string above.
-You can follow [Get an Event Hubs
+You can follow the [Get an Event Hubs
 connection string][event-hubs-get-connection-string] documentation to obtain it.

 _You should notice that we use `#` as separator instead of usual `;`.
-This
+This is
-required because Azure Event Hubs namespace connection string already contains
+required because the Azure Event Hubs namespace connection string already contains
 `;` in itself.
 Our custom separator prevents splitting it up._

 ### Prepare Table for Azure Event Hubs Topic